codecapsules-io/codecapsules-docs/docs/tutorials/redis_queue.md

 }
 ```

 This CSS will format our text on the homepage and results page.
-It also adds some responsiveness for smaller screens and gives some animation to the loading screen we created.
+It also adds some responsiveness for smaller screens, and gives some animation to the loading screen we created.

-In the head of you file you might have noticed this link to a style sheet:
+In the head of your file, you might have noticed this link to a style sheet:

 ```html
 <link rel="stylesheet" href="{{ url_for('static', filename='styles.css') }}">
 ```
 This links to the CSS file we created using the `url_for` function.

-## Test run locally
+## Testing Locally
  Now to test our application.
 To do this we will need three terminal windows.

- In the first window we can run our Flask app.
+ In the first window, we can run our Flask app.
 Enter these lines into your terminal to run the app:

 ```
 export FLASK_APP=run.py
 flask run
 ```
-You should see this output in your terminal which shows your web application is running on your local host:
+You should see this output in your terminal, which shows your web application is running on your local host:

 ![FlaskLocalRun](./assets/tutorials/redis_queue/flask_local_run.png)

-You can click the link to open up your homepage in your browser.
+You can click the link to open your homepage in your browser.

 ![Homepage](./assets/tutorials/redis_queue/homepage.png)

-Your webpage is up but we still need to start up our local Redis server and `worker.py` if we want our web page to have any functionality.
+Our webpage is up, but we still need to start up our local Redis server and `worker.py` if we want our webpage to have any functionality.

-In a new terminal run the following line of code:
+In a new terminal, run the following line of code:

 ```
 redis-server
 ```

-This will startup your local redis server and will show this output:
+This will start up your local Redis server and will show this output:

 ![RedisServerOutput](./assets/tutorials/redis_queue/redis_server_output.png)

-Next we need to startup our worker.
+Next we need to start up our worker.
 In a new terminal window, run the following command:

 ```
 python worker.py